 Other Lodging Available: Everglades National Park the River of Grass

-A few years back when we first visited Flamingo, I remember there was a hotel with cabins.
+A few years back, when we first explored Everglades National Park, I remember there was a hotel with a few cabins.
 After Hurricane Wilma in 2005, it was closed.
-However, there are abundant accommodations in nearby Homestead or Florida City.
-Staying here provides easy access to Everglades, Key Biscayne, and the Florida Keys and Dry Tortugas National Park.
-In addition to camping options within Everglades National Park, there are various lodging options are available in the surrounding areas.
-Here are a few alternatives for lodging near the Everglades:
+The new Flamingo Lodge offers comfortable accommodations right inside Everglades National Park.
+With modern amenities, easy access to trails, boating, and wildlife viewing, it’s the perfect base for exploring the park’s unique ecosystems.
+Besides camping options within Everglades National Park, there are various lodging options available in the surrounding areas.

 Best Western Gateway (Homestead)